iomesh/docs/docs/deploy-iomesh-cluster/activate-license.md

 IOMesh comes with a trial license when it is installed and deployed.
 However, it is recommended that you update the trial license to a subscription or perpetual license, depending on your IOMesh edition and how long you plan to use it.

 **Prerequisites**
-- **Community**: Apply for the new license code at https://www.iomesh.com/license.
+- **Community Edition**: Apply for the new license code at https://www.iomesh.com/license.
-- **Enterprise**: Get the license code either of a subscription or perpetual license from SmartX sales.
+- **Enterprise Edition**: Get the license code either of a subscription or perpetual license from SmartX sales.

 **Procedure**